TuringLang/Libtask.jl/README.md

 consume(t) == 3
 ```

+Note: The [Turing](https://github.com/TuringLang/Turing.jl) probabilistic programming language uses this task copying feature in an efficient implementation of the [particle filtering](https://en.wikipedia.org/wiki/Particle_filter) sampling algorithm for arbitary order [Markov processes](https://en.wikipedia.org/wiki/Markov_model#Hidden_Markov_model).

-Disclaimer: Task copying is experimental and should only be used with caution.
-Some discussions on this topic can be found [here](https://github.com/JuliaLang/julia/pull/15078).
+Disclaimer: This feature is still experimental and should only be used with caution.
+Some discussions on its potential caveats can be found [here](https://github.com/JuliaLang/julia/pull/15078).